newmasterSG/TestETL/README.md

 # TestETL

-Since the database was created initially, I used the database first approach.

-This line should create the dbcontext as it is in ms sql

-Scaffold-DbContext ‘Server=.\SQLExpress;Database=ETLDb;Trusted_Connection=True;TrustServerCertificate=true;’ Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models

 # Ansewers to questions:

 1. Describe in a few sentences what you would change if you knew it would be used for a 10GB CSV input file.